Table of Contents

 Useful in Diarrhea

 It is also beneficial in diarrhea as it slows down the gastric emptying time and colon transit time.
-In case of diarrhea 2 teaspoonful of husk should be given with cold water mixed with lemon juice.
+In the case of diarrhea 2 teaspoonful of husk should be given with cold water mixed with lemon juice.

 Blood pressure lowering properties